-The 21st-century version of Outer Air Battle is offensive sea control.41 This differentiates it from defensive sea control, which consists of defending forces from adversary weapons.
+The 21st-century version of Outer Air Battle is offensive sea control, also called "Distributed Lethality" by Navy surface fleet leaders.41 This differentiates it from defensive sea control, which consists of defending forces from adversary weapons.
 It also differentiates the new concept from Outer Air Battle, which focused mainly on defeating enemy aircraft; offensive sea control is intended to defeat the whole range of enemy weapons platforms.